TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

       # MacOS and Windows
       docker-compose up

-2. Chose an arbitrary exception number from the array of exception codes file ``app/packages/exception-pages/res/exceptions/exceptions.php``.
+2. Chose an arbitrary exception number from the array of exception code file ``app/packages/exception-pages/res/exceptions/exceptions.php``.
    Make sure, that the corresponding TYPO3 Exception Page does not exist yet at